andpp/BM-Lite/README.md

 There are some useful makefile targets:

-- Show all available applications
+- Show all available applications:
   `make list_apps`
-- Show all available platforms
+- Show all available platforms:
   `make list_hals`
-- Clean output for particular application and platform `make PLATFORM=nRF52840 APP=embedded_app clean`
+- Clean output for particular application and platform:
+  `make PLATFORM=nRF52840 APP=embedded_app clean`
-- Clean output for all applications and platforms `make clean_all`
+- Clean output for all applications and platforms:
+  `make clean_all`